-The biggest attraction to SnoreRX is its high level of customization.
+The biggest attraction to SnoreRX is its high level of customization (full review here).
 Not only do you fit the lower and upper trays to your teeth; you are also able to adjust the lower jaw placement by using 10 different settings that are each 1 millimeter apart.

 As exciting as this is, some people are intimidated by these characteristics.
 Rest-assured that fitting and adjusting SnoreRX is easier than you think.